inkstitch/inkstitch/collections/_docs/en/001-002-install-macos.md

 Ink/Stitch is an Inkscape extension.
 Download and install [Inkscape](https://inkscape.org/release/) Version 1.0.2 or higher before you install Ink/Stitch.
 **Make sure, that you have <span style="text-decoration:underline;">installed and run</span> Inkscape <span style="text-decoration:underline;">before</span> installing Ink/Stitch**.
 Otherwise the installation will fail.
 {: .notice--warning .bold--warning }

+If you have an arm processor make sure that Rosetta is installed with `softwareupdate --install-rosetta --agree-to-license` {: .notice--warning }

 **Monterey and higher:** Click on the downloaded file to run the installer.